derhornspieler/rke2-cluster-automation/README.md

 - **Scale up/down:** change `replicaCounts` and rerun `helm upgrade --install ...`.
 - **Rolling OS image:** import a new `VirtualMachineImage`, update `image.name`, rerun Helm; Harvester recreates VMs on the new template.
 - **CI/CD:** `.gitlab-ci.yml` shows a lint → template → apply → verify pipeline using the same chart.
+- **Hooks:** the chart uses two Helm hooks:
+  - `post-install/post-upgrade` job – applies each VM manifest sequentially (control-planes first, then workers) and deletes any extra VMs.
+If this job ever fails you can remove it with `kubectl -n <ns> delete job <release>-rke2-harvester-vm-apply` before rerunning Helm.
+  - `pre-delete` job – removes all VMs and their PVCs with `kubectl delete vm,pvc -l app.kubernetes.io/name=<prefix>`.
+Helm keeps failed hooks around, so clean up any stale hook jobs/pods before reinstalling.

 ---

 ## 5. Cleanup

-1. Remove the Helm release and guest namespace (deletes the VMs, templates, secrets):
+1. Remove the Helm release and guest namespace (the pre-delete hook deletes the VMs/PVCs first, then Helm removes the remaining resources):
    ```bash
    helm uninstall rke2 -n rke2
    kubectl delete namespace rke2